How to Choose the Best Dog Food

 Small dog food is made in the same way as large breed food, but the kibble is made smaller and the wet food is more ground up to help their smaller mouths chew.
 Small dog breeds also have a much faster metabolism than bigger breeds, so small-breed dog food is much higher in calories, so they get all the nutrients and energy they need without increasing their serving or overfeeding.

-If you’re looking for a complete small dog breed-specific food, then the Purina Pro Plan OptiBalance Small & Mini Dog Food is a great choice.
+If you’re looking for a complete, small dog breed-specific food, then the Purina Pro Plan OptiBalance Small & Mini Dog Food is a great choice.

-Medium Dog Food
+Medium Breed Dog Food

-Medium dog breeds don’t need any more or less nutrients than other breed sizes, so medium-sized dog food will offer your dog the perfect amount of nutrients for your dog’s size without affecting the amount they eat.
+Medium dog breeds don’t need more or less nutrients than other breed sizes, so a good medium-sized dog food will offer your dog the perfect amount of nutrients for their size without affecting the amount they eat.
+We have found that a good all-around medium dog food is the ROYAL CANIN® Medium Adult Dry Dog Food, which offers high-quality protein and a balanced supply of dietary fibre to support heart health and lean muscle mass.

-Large Dog Food
+Large Breed Dog Food

 Age-Specific Dog Food